 Help us balance Plymouth’s budget

-We want to hear your views and ideas as we make decisions to set a balanced budget for the 2019/20 financial year .
+We want to hear your views and ideas as we make decisions to set a balanced budget for the 2020/21.

-We are facing big challenges in doing this as our funding continues to reduce each year while demand for services is rising.
-You can give your views by emailing: BudgetViews@plymouth.gov.uk
+We face big challenges in doing this as our funding continues to reduce each year while demand for services is rising.

 Our budget for delivering services such as emptying bins, cutting the grass, maintaining roads and pavements and looking after the elderly and children comes from Government grants, Council Tax and income such as fees and charges.